Selcuk Yorgancioglu

 Earlier, Yorgancioglu was most notable within the Turkish investment community for the investments in Fibabanka, and also Turkey's then largest e-commerce platform Hepsiburada.com, as well as Abraaj's multibillion-dollar exit from Acıbadem Healthcare Group to Khazanah Nasional/IHH, the investment holding arm of the Government of Malaysia.
 As part of the deal, Abraaj got 50% cash and 50% shares in IHH.
 IHH was later floated jointly on Malaysia and Singapore stock exchanges.
 Year-to-date, it was the third biggest public offering in the world in 2012.
 In July 2017, Yorgancioglu's team announced the acquisition of a significant minority stake in Netlog Lojistik Hizmetleri AS, a Turkish integrated logistics company with a strong presence in Europe and Asia.

 Before his private equity career, between 1992 and 2008 Yorgancioglu worked at senior roles for Deutsche Bank out of London and Istanbul, Finansbank Group in Turkey, and ABN AMRO Bank and Rotschild Group out of Amsterdam and London focusing on regional emerging markets.
 His activities focused on structured finance, M&A, debt and equity capital markets.
 His last position with Deutsche Bank was the Country CEO for Turkey.

 Yorgancıoğlu served on TÜSIAD (Turkish Industrialists' and Businessmen's Association) for 12 years including serving as a stand-in board member.
 He sat on the board of Endeavor (non-profit) Turkey, a global non-profit organisation for fostering entrepreneurship.
 During 2012–2013, Yorgancioglu served as a World Economic Forum Global Agenda Council member for entrepreneurship.
-Yorgancioglu is currently a mentor for the Women on Board Foundation, a mentoring program for empowering female executives.
+Between 2023–2026, Yorgancioglu served on the board of Women on Board Foundation in Turkey, a mentoring program for empowering female executives, where he still serves as an active mentor.